dragonwasrobot/dragonwasrobot.github.io/_posts/2017-02-08-tools-to-increase-productivity.md

 ---
 layout: post
-title: "Helper tools for increasing productivity"
+title: "Tools to increase productivity"
 category: tools-and-techniques
 description: "In this post, we go through a set of tools for speeding up trivial tasks and cut out distractions."